 For EPRSC, notes on eligibility can be found here while STFC have a detailed guide to studentships.
 These studentships pay a standard stipend to cover maintenance as well as paying the university fees and providing some travel expenses for conferences or experiments.
-The stipends are usually paid at standard research council rates (for 2017-2018 that is £14,553 per annum).
+The stipends are usually paid at standard research council rates.

 These studentships are assigned through the department.
 Check the available projects with funding, but there are also a limited number available for outstanding students to choose the area of their choice.
 Contact the PG admissions tutor for more details.

 University and Departmental Scholarships

 The department has a limited number of scholarships for outstanding UK students, please contact the PG admissions tutor if you would like to know more.
 Highly competitive scholarships to support PhD study are also available from the Graduate School, please contact the PG Admissions Tutor before applying.
 The Chancellor's International Scholarship pays full overseas fees, it is extremely competitive.
 You must contact the PG admissions tutor before applying.

 The International Office also offers a range of scholarships, including scholarships for overseas Masters students - this also includes the MSc by Research degree offered by Physics.

 Also on offer are the China Scholarship Council (CSC) awards: further details can be found here.